Our next Taiji Shibashi Qigong Instructor Course – Spring 2021.

 - Listening Jing exercises.

 - Modifications that can alter the Primary Meridian Pair.

 - Identifying flaws in and correction of posture and stances.

 The Shibashi Qigong Instructor course is suitable for anyone who wishes to learn the Internal workings of these exercises.
 For those who intend to teach, it is beneficial if you have already gained experience in working with Qi, including: –

 - Taiji teachers/practitioners

 - Shiatsu teachers/practitioners

 - All Energy Work practitioners

-The course instructor, Des Lawton MRSS is a Taiji and Qigong teacher who has been a practicing martial artist for over 35 years.
+The course instructor, Des Lawton MFHT is a Taiji and Qigong teacher who has been a practicing martial artist for over 40 years, with 35 years focused on Taiji and Qigong .
 He qualified, in 1997 as a Shiatsu Therapist (becoming a Member of the Register Of the Shiatsu Society) and practitioner of Healing Qigong.
 Des has been teaching the Taiji Shibashi Qigong since 1989.
 Through daily practice, and with the in depth knowledge of the meridian system and Five Element Theory that he attained while studying Shiatsu and Healing Qigong, Des has achieved a profound understanding of the Taiji Shibashi.